 Go and see some art.
 The world is better in this respect for new generations because when I grew up we didn’t have Instagram and the internet.
 But you can access amazing artists’ work, and even have conversations with them.
 Harness the power of that thing in your pocket.
 Draw, paint, make and do, find out what you’re good at and come to a Future Creatives course!”

 Read Roger's full interview here.

-Did you know we have a wide range of online courses for teenagers ?
-Check out how online short courses can help develop your practice here.
+Check out how our short courses can help develop your practice here.